 - Granting or revoking role-based access to the encrypted ticket field(s)

-- Changing access levels for roles (View & Edit, View Only, or Hidden)
+- Changing access levels for roles (View & Edit, View Only, or Hidden) for that specific encrypted ticket field

 - Restricting or hiding encrypted fields from specific roles during configuration or updates